 2. Public panel discussions

-… between autistic people, including Q&A with the audience, to present a realistic non-pathologising picture of autism, and to educate the public about the autistic perspective on living in a neurotypical world
+… between neurodivergent people, including Q&A with the audience, to present a realistic non-pathologising picture of neurodiversity, and to educate the public about neurodivergent perspectives on living in a neurotypical world.

 These events will be an opportunity for students, staff, and the general public to learn more about neurodiversity and autism, and also about the connection between neurodiversity and human creativity.

-We are conscious of the current level of discrimination against autistic people.
+We are conscious of the current level of discrimination against autistic and otherwise neurodivergent people.
 You can participate in the meetings and panel discussions without publicly disclosing your identity.
 If you would like to get involved, please email Jorn Bettin.

 Panel discussion events and updates will be announced on this page.